UjvalMadhu/C-Projects/Readme.md

 # C++ Projects

-This repository includes various C++ projects that are mostly for educational purposes and explores various language features.
+This repository includes various C++ projects that are done mostly for educational purposes and explores various features of the C++ language.

 ## Project Index: